 Diagnostic testing needed for M. bovis

-Mycoplasma bovis (M. bovis) is difficult to diagnose in an individual animal.
+M. bovis is difficult to diagnose in an individual animal.
 Clinical signs are not seen in all infected animals, so diagnostic testing is necessary to identify infected animals and groups of animals.

-The tests used within the Mycoplasma bovis Eradication Programme identify infected groups of cattle.
+The tests used within the M. bovis Eradication Programme identify infected groups of cattle.
 To detect low levels of infection, we test many animals, often multiple times.

-The tests we use to detect M. bovis are the:
+There are 2 tests we use to detect M. bovis:

 The number and groups of cattle that have samples collected varies from property to property, depending on several factors, such as the: